 Lighting is important when using a green screen because it helps with the separation of the subject from the background.

 Consider getting a dedicated stand

-With a green screen, a small option like Neewer circles can be attached right to your chair.
+With a green screen, a small option like Neewer circles can be attached to your chair.
 Other options are to tape it up or drape it over a window.
-If you want a professional solution then get a dedicated T shape stand that is specifically designed to hold up this sort of material.
+If you want a professional solution, get a dedicated T shape stand specifically designed to hold up this sort of material.

 While it does add a bit to the cost of the more budget green screens, it is a solution that will just work.

 That’s it for our guide on using a green screen with any chroma key-friendly software like Zoom or Manycam.
 Also, if you’re working with an online teaching company, you can contact them to see if their video effects work with a green screen.

 It’s an overall great way to create an engaging and dynamic online class setting for young learners and it’s simple to setup.
 Make sure to checkout our guide on the best virtual backgrounds for online teachers too.